Not-Cyrus/powercord-nitro-sniper/README.md

 Q: Hey Cyrus why the hell did you make this?
 A: couldn't tell you I'm just surprised it actually works

+Q: Should you use this over other nitro snipers?
+A: No. Dear god no. Not even I will be using it myself.
 ```

 How to use: